ajkhattak/NextGenSandbox/doc/install.md

 running `sandbox --subset`, which extracts basin geopackages from a larger hydrofabric file for the gage IDs listed in `sandbox_config.yaml`.

+This step only installs and verifies the subsetting software stack; it does not run basin subsetting for a project.
+After the installation smoke test passes, see [workflow.md](./workflow.md#subset-hydrofabric) for the project-level `sandbox --subset` workflow and expected geopackage output locations.

   #### Option #1: HPC machines (load conda module) or macOS
   Run the following command in a terminal:
   ```